How to figure out what is wrong with your telescope when the

 let's conclude this article by looking at one issue that involves round

 stars.
-Thermal effects on optics aren't always of a nature
+Purely thermal effects on optics aren't always of a

 that

-causes stars to be non-round - sometimes they affect the perceived
+causes stars to be non-round - often they affect the perceived

 correction of the optic.
 Many people star test